 • Providing staff with 100% organic cotton t-shirts/uniforms

-• All bed linen, bedspreads and throws are cotton - never polyester/synthetic materials
+• All bed linen, bedspreads, blankets and towels are 100% cotton - never polyester/synthetic materials

 • Purchasing dustpans made of steel rather than plastic and wooden sweeping brushes with natural bristles, rather that synthetic.

 • Supporting local crafts, handmade artisan products that are made with natural materials, e.g. the woollen tweed blankets in all the yurts were handwoven locally by Studio Donegal.
 The curtains in the Yurts and Shepherd’s Hut are made with tweed from Donegal’s Magees as were many of the cushion covers in the Lodge.
 All the wooden candle holders used throughout the property were made from upcycled wood from The Leap craft shop in Ballyshannon.
 Guest toiletries are by Ireland’s The Handmade Soap Co.
-The meat in our BBQ and breakfast packs is all locally sourced from Donegal Town artisan butchers Eddie Walsh & Sons and all their beef comes from with 5km of here.
-(We will be able to offer burgers made from our own Dexter herd from next year when we attain full organic certification.)
+The meat in our breakfast packs are all locally sourced from Donegal Town artisan butchers Eddie Walsh & Sons.
+Our beef-burgers are from our own rare breed organic Dexter herd.

 • Purchasing all our eco cleaning products in bulk size refillable containers and which are all purchased locally at health shop Simple Simon in Donegal Town.

-• Selecting condiments for the Lodge’s self-catering kitchen that come in glass rather than plastic bottles (e.g. cooking oils) and are refillable (salt, pepper)
+• Where possible selecting condiments for the Lodge’s self-catering kitchen that come in glass rather than plastic bottles (e.g. cooking oils) and are refillable (salt, pepper)

-• Providing Fair Trade biodegradable teabags in the Lodge for guests and coffee that is Fair Trade and rainforest alliance certified, and purchasing sugar that is Fair Trade
+• Providing Rainforest Alliance certified biodegradable teabags in the Lodge for guests and coffee that is Rainforest Alliance certified.
+Cooking oil provided is Irish Rapeseed.

-• Biodegradable/compostable bin bags are used in all the small bins throughout the property (lobby, toilets, showers, yurts & shepherd's hut)
+• Biodegradable/compostable bin bags are used in all the bins throughout the property (kitchen, lobby, toilets, showers, yurts & shepherd's hut)

 • Always giving consideration prior to purchasing as to how the packaging can be disposed of and whether the product can be reused, recycled, or repaired after use.